-Actuarial Valuation as of
+Actuarial Va luation as of

-Contributions July 1, 2021 July 1, 2020
+Contributions July 1, 2022 July 1, 2021

-Statutory Contributions - Chapter 353 (% of Payroll) 31.84% 31.84%
+Statutory Contributions - Chapter 353 (% of Payroll) 31.77% 31.84%

-Required Contributions - Chapter 356 (% of Payroll) 25.44% 27.71%
+Required Contributions - Chapter 356 (% of Payroll) 25.01% 25.44%

-Sufficiency / (Deficiency) 6.40% 4.13%
+Sufficiency / (Deficiency) 6.76% 6.40%

-Statutory contributions are defined in statutes as a fixed percentage of payroll, plus any supplemental contributions, and represent the amount that is actually contributed to the fund.
-Required contributions are defined in statutes and the LCPR Standards for Actuarial Work, and represent the amount needed to fully fund the plan within 27 years (normal cost, expenses and a payment to amortize the unfunded liability).
-When member contributions of 11.80% of pay are reflected, the remaining employer statutory contribution is 20.04% of pay, and the remaining employer required contribution is 13.64% of pay.
+Statutory contributions represent the amount actually contributed to the fund and include fixed percentage of payroll contributions plus any supplemental contributions.
+Required contributions are defined in statutes and the LCPR Standards for Actuarial Work, and represent the amount needed to fully fund the plan within 26 years (normal cost, expenses and a payment to amortize the unfunded liability).
+When member contributions of 11.80% of pay are reflected, the remaining employer statutory contribution is 19.97% of pay, and the remaining employer required contribution is 13.21% of pay.

-The contribution sufficiency referenced above is based on the current snapshot of statutory contributions for the fiscal year ending June 30, 2022.
-The statutory contribution sufficiency increased from 4.13% of payroll to 6.40% of payroll.
-The increase is primarily due to favorable investment experience.
+The statutory contribution sufficiency increased from 6.40% of payroll to 6.76% of payroll.
+The increase is primarily due to the recognition of deferred investment gains in the actuarial value of assets.

-Based on the actuarial value of assets, scheduled contribution rates, and actuarial assumptions described in this report, statutory contributions are expected to bring the plan to full funding within the 27-year amortization period.
+Based on the actuarial value of assets, scheduled contribution rates and actuarial assumptions described in this report, statutory contributions are expected to bring the plan to full funding within the 26-year amortization period.

 These results are based on the statutory return assumption of 7.50%, which in our professional judgment, deviates significantly from guidance in ASOP No. 27.
-If an investment return assumption within the reasonable range were used in this valuation instead of 7.5%, liabilities and required contributions would be higher than shown, and the contribution sufficiency would be lower than shown.
+If an investment return assumption within the reasonable range were used in this valuation instead of 7.50%, liabilities and required contributions would be higher than shown, and the contribution sufficiency would be lower than shown and possibly even become a deficiency (see 6.5% interest results on page 5).

 The Plan Assets section provides detail on the plan assets used for the valuation including a development of the Actuarial Value of Assets (AVA).
-The Market Value of Assets (MVA) earned approximately 30.3% for the plan year ending June 30, 2021.
-The AVA earned approximately 12.8% for the plan year ending June 30, 2021 as compared to the assumed rate of 7.50%.
+The Market Value of Assets (MVA) earned approximately -6.2% for the plan year ending June 30, 2022.
+The AVA earned approximately 9.3% for the plan year ending June 30, 2022 compared to the assumed rate of 7.50%.